Harbor Crest History

 The inside was finished and the Harbor Crest Auxiliary helped to ready the building for use as well as an Open House that was planned for May 30, 1966.
 In those weeks prior to the Open House, shrubbery was planted and the yard seeded.
 Pieces of equipment were put in place and by May 30, 1966 everything was ready to go.
 Mayor Warren Wiersema did the honor of cutting the ribbon.
 The new home that cost more that $250,000 was formally dedicated "to the loving care of our senior citizens".

 The first eight residents were admitted on June 1, 1966 with Clarence Smith being the first one.
-In less that three months, Harbor Crest was operating at full capacity with an ever growing waiting list.
+In less than three months, Harbor Crest was operating at full capacity with an ever growing waiting list.
 Twenty seven full time employees were on the payroll as well as several part time workers.

 It was soon thought that Harbor Crest needed to consider expansion to meet the growing need of services that the home provided.
 They were constantly running at capacity.